slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Scientists study the world as it is, engineers create the world that never has been."
 -- Theodore von Karman*

-> *"AI is intelligence acceleration." (...)
-"Gravity is the speed of time." (...)
-"Sleeping on a plane is the closest there is to teleportation." (...)
-"The job of a scientist is to listen carefully to nature, not to tell nature how to behave."
--- Pedro Domingos*